Gregory Armstrong, Director

 KPMG (Washington, DC)

 Ann currently serves as the National Leader for State and Local Tax..
 From 1994 to 1996, Ann was a member of KPMG’s financial services federal tax practice.
 During this period, she prepared federal and state income tax returns and financial statement tax provisions.
 In 1996, she transferred to the SALT practice in Atlanta, focusing on restructuring projects, audit defense and consulting.
 Ann transferred to WNT in 2001 and led the WNT SALT group from 2007 to 2011.
 From 2012 to 2018, Ann lead the State Income and Franchise tax group nationally.
-Ann is a frequent speaker on various state and local tax issues and serves as a firm resource on financial state provision issues.
+Ann is a frequent speaker on various state and local tax issues and serves as a firm resource on financial statement provision issues.
 Ann is a frequent speaker on variety of state and local topics.
 Her speaking engagements have also included the Georgetown CLE Advanced State & Local Tax Institute, IPT/ABA conferences, and the Paul J. Hartman State & Local Tax Forum.
 Ann has contributed articles to numerous publications, including the Journal of Multistate Taxation, the Journal of Taxation of Financial Products, State Tax Notes and the Multistate Tax Report.

 Joseph Huddleston, Executive Director